groundlight/python-sdk/docs/blog/2023-12-15-best-practices.md

 ![Blue button before 2 examples of each class are provided](./images/2023-12-15-best-practices/label_button_before.png "")

 ## Only you know the truth
-Continue adding a few ground truth labels here and there by clicking on the “Keep labeling” button on the detector details page, in order to get tighter confidence bounds on your detector’s performance metrics.
+It's good practice to continue adding a few ground truth labels here and there by clicking on the “Keep labeling” button on the detector details page, in order to get tighter confidence bounds on your detector’s performance metrics.

 ---
 > :mortar_board: *Watch this space for a forthcoming in-depth discussion of confidence bounds*